Honda Amaze

-The Honda Amaze (also known as Honda Brio Amaze for the first generation) is a 4-door A-segment sedan produced by Honda since 2013.
+The Honda Amaze (also known as Honda Brio Amaze for the first generation) is a sedan produced by Honda since 2013.
 Slotted below the City sedan, it is the smallest Honda sedan model as of 2022, with all generations measured less than 4 m in length.
 It is mainly marketed in India, where sub-4-metre cars are given a lower excise duty compared to longer vehicles.

 For the first generation, it was offered as the sedan counterpart to the Brio hatchback and shared most of its design and architecture with it, while the second-generation model is built on the separate platform from the Brio (derived from the sixth-generation City instead).